Knowledge base

 - Click on Signatures:

-- Click on the email address in question in the table that appears
+- Click on the concerned email address in the displayed table

-- Click on Voicemail and signatures in the left sidebar:
+- Click on Answering Machine and Signatures in the left sidebar:

 Create and edit the signature